 A wide grip will work the inside of your bicep, while a close grip will target the outside bicep head and can also help hit the upper or lower lats, or both depending on how you exercise.

 If you are looking to work more on either of these, then you will choose the grip that works it best.
 And for those who have a long way to go and work both, you can decide to start with one, then move on to the next.

 Are Cambered Bar Curls The Best Bicep Exercise For Size?
 Yes!

 Yes, for me cambered bar curls are definitely the number 1 bicep builder and are also the best for putting size onto your arms.
-They allow you to lift heavier weight in a safer way all while allowing you to engage your forearm muscles as well.
+They allow you to lift heavier weights in a safer way all while allowing you to engage your forearm muscles as well.
 It’s a win-win!

 - How Much Does the Barbell Weigh?